angadkumar9128/Real_Time_Edge_Detection_Viewer/README.md

-📱 Real-Time Edge Detection Viewer (Android + OpenCV + NDK)
+📱 Real-Time Edge Detection Viewer
+(Android + OpenCV 4.x + NDK + JNI + OpenGL)

-A real-time Android application that captures camera frames, performs native C++ image processing using OpenCV, and renders the output efficiently via OpenGL or Android views.
-This project demonstrates high-performance native integration for computer vision on mobile devices.
+Real-Time Edge Detection Viewer is a high-performance Android application that captures live camera frames, processes them natively using C++ with OpenCV, and displays the result in real time using OpenGL.
+Built with the Android NDK and JNI, this project highlights efficient native image processing for edge detection on mobile devices.

+It demonstrates advanced mobile computer vision techniques, combining native rendering, JNI-based data flow, and OpenCV-powered image filters to deliver fast, low-latency performance — ideal for real-time AI or AR use cases.

 ## ✅ Features Implemented